We are currently temporarily closed! You can still join us for our online event on the 13th of March.

 Scotland’s Witch Prickers

-Between the years of 1590 and 1662, Scotland had a total of 5 major national witch hunts in which many women were tried and ultimately executed for engaging in what the authorities deemed to be witchcraft.
-Although the total number of women trialled for witchcraft at this time remains unknown, research estimates that well over a 1,000 women may have been executed for witchcraft in Scotland, meaning the total number of those tried is likely to have been much higher!
+Between the years of 1590 and 1662, Scotland committed a total of 5 major national witch hunts in which many women faced trial and ultimately execution for engaging in what the authorities deemed witchcraft.
+Although the total number of women trialled for witchcraft at this time remains unknown, research estimates that well over a 1,000 women may have been executed for witchcraft in Scotland.
+The total number of those tried is likely to have been much higher!

-While each of the five witch hunts was responsible for unimaginable tragedy, The Great Scottish Witch Hunt of 1649-50 is considered to have been responsible for the most executions carried out within one year.
+While each of the five witch hunts caused unimaginable tragedy, The Great Scottish Witch Hunt of 1649-50 is responsible for the most executions carried out in one year.
 The notoriety of this hunt, in particular, can be attributed to one of Scotland’s darkest historical figures, the witch pricker…

 The Witchcraft Act